Passaic County NJ Juvenile Aggravated Assault Lawyer

 Aggravated Assault is a serious crime in New Jersey, regardless of whether it is committed by a juvenile or an adult.
 The offense of aggravated assault can involve a range of conduct, including use of a deadly weapon, infliction of serious bodily injury, or simple assault when the victim is a law enforcement officer, teacher or school employee, firefighter, or another public servant.
 Depending on the circumstances of the specific case, the degree of aggravated assault charges, and associated penalties, are similarly variable.
 However, one thing is consistent: these charges can spell long-term consequences for those who are ultimately found guilty.

 Alissa Hascup is a highly experienced New Jersey juvenile defense attorney who regularly advocates for minors, college students, and young adults facing criminal charges in Bergen County, Morris County, Passaic County, Essex County, and across New Jersey.
-With offices in Morristown, Camden, Little Falls, and Hackensack, Ms. Hascup represents clients in courts in Paterson, New Brunswick, Elizabeth, Freehold, and beyond.
+With centralized offices conveniently located in Denville and Totowa, Ms. Hascup represents clients in courts in Morristown, Paterson, Newark, Hackensack, Elizabeth, and beyond.
 Her experience as a former prosecutor and Special Deputy Attorney General has made her a formidable opponent for anyone who seeks to prosecute her clients.
-In fact, she was recently named among the Top 100 Criminal Trial Lawyers, by the National Trial Lawyers Association.
 If you or your child are facing charges for aggravated assault in New Jersey, Alissa can help.
 Simply contact her offices at 862-257-1200 to receive a free consultation.

 Aggravated Assault in New Jersey